Addy-ad/Signal-processing/README.md

-# Signal-processing

-This branch is to demostrate the signal processing methods i come across

-So far:
-  - Deconvolution using L1-norm
+# Taylor expansion using discrete data